maemo-leste/maemo-user-guide/source/chapters/ui.rst

 Tapping on the small X on the top right of each shortcut, deletes it.

-Moving a shortcut to the right or left edge of the screen, alllows you to move it to another screen.
+Moving a shortcut to the right or left edge of the screen, allows you to move it to another screen.

 .. index:: Manage screen views